cube3power/atsd/rule-engine/window.md

 ### `OPEN` Status

-The `OPEN` status is assigned to the window when the condition changes value from `false` to `true`.
+`OPEN` status is assigned to the window when the condition changes value from `false` to `true`.

 ### `REPEAT` Status

-The `REPEAT` status is assigned to an `OPEN` window when the condition returns `true` based on the second received command.
+`REPEAT` status is assigned to an `OPEN` window when the following sequential condition is evaluated as `true` and retains this status for all subsequent `true` evaluations.
+The minimum number of evaluations that must have been performed on any window for it to have the `REPEAT` status is two consectutive `true` evaluations.

-When the window is in `REPEAT` status, the actions can be executed with the frequency specified in the rule editor.
+When the window is in `REPEAT` status, actions can be executed with the frequency specified in the rule editor based on a certain number of evaluations, for example.

 ### `CANCEL` Status

 `CANCEL` is the initial status assigned to new windows.
 It is also assigned to the window when the condition changes from `true` to `false` or when the window is destroyed on rule modification.

-Windows in `CANCEL` status do not trigger _repeat_ actions.
+Windows in `CANCEL` status do not trigger _repeat_ actions upon subsequent `false` evaluations.
 Such behavior can be emulated by creating a rule with a negated expression which returns `true` instead of `false` for the same condition.

-The window can change to `CANCEL` status when the condition changes from `true` to `false` as well as when the rule is modified, deleted, or the database is orderly shutdown. `On Cancel` triggers are not invoked, even if enabled, when the rule is modified/deleted or in case of shutdown.
+A window may assume the `CANCEL` status when the condition changes from `true` to `false` as well as when the rule is modified, deleted, or the database is orderly shutdown. `On Cancel` triggers are not invoked, even if enabled, when the rule is modified/deleted or in case of shutdown.
 This behavior is controlled with `cancel.on.rule.change` server property.

 ## Lifecycle